 Ethical, Privacy, and Operational Considerations

 Design personalization and automation around a consent-first model so personalization improves engagement without exposing users or the brand to legal and reputational risk.
-Start by treating data uses as product features: list them, show them at the point of collection, and make opt-outs simple.
+Treat data uses as product features.
+List them, display them when collecting data, and make it easy to opt out.
 Operational rules must enforce fairness: audit training signals, log decisions, and set clear escalation paths when models behave unexpectedly.

 Privacy and consent best practices

-- Retention and access rules: Set retention windows by signal type (e.g., 30 days for session data, 24 months for subscription info) and enforce role-based access to PII.
+data-usespage and surface short explanations at collection points so users know why each signal matters. , 30 days for session data, 24 months for subscription info) and enforce role-based access to PII.

 | Consent Model | Description | Pros | Cons |